pointfreeco/syncups/README.md

 ## Call to action!

-While we have built the Standups application in the style that makes the most sense to us, we know that some of our choices aren’t for everyone.
+While we have built the SyncUps application in the style that makes the most sense to us, we know that some of our choices aren’t for everyone.
 We would love if others fork this repo and rebuild it in the style of their choice.